-Your chiropractor will also look at how you walk as well as your overall posture.
+Your chiropractor will also observe how you walk, as well as your overall posture.
 Those details will help him or her understand your body mechanics and how your spine moves.

 You may also need an imaging test, such as an x-ray or MRI.

-After the examination, the chiropractor will diagnose your condition and develop a treatment plan to reduce back pain and other symptoms of DDD.
+After your examination, the chiropractor will diagnose your condition and develop a treatment plan to reduce back pain and other symptoms of DDD.

 The goal of chiropractic care for DDD is to improve joint mechanics by improving spinal motion and reducing inflammation.
 The chiropractor may also work on improving the function of the intervertebral discs—but that’s only if you do not have advanced disc degeneration.

 To help treat your DDD symptoms, your chiropractor may use spinal manipulation (also called spinal adjustment).
-There are multiple types of spinal manipulation.
-Some common ones are:
+There are multiple types of spinal manipulation, including:

-Manual therapy may also be used to help treat DDD symptoms.
+Manual therapIES may also be used to help treat DDD symptoms.
 Examples of manual therapy techniques are:

 In addition to spinal manipulation and manual therapy techniques, your chiropractor may use other types of therapy to help reduce inflammation caused by DDD.
 Examples are:

 Your chiropractor may also recommend therapeutic exercises, which can help reinforce your other treatments.
-With chiropractic care, prevention is key, and therapeutic exercises can prevent your DDD symptoms from getting worse.
+With chiropractic care, prevention is key, and therapeutic exercises can prevent your symptoms of degenerative disc disease from getting worse.